Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Things to Know When Owning a Don Sphynx Cat

-A Don Sphynx cat, like all cats, is an obligate carnivore.
-This means they require animal protein in their diet.
-While their dietary needs don’t differ from any other housecat, they do need healthy protein, fat, and fiber in their food.
+Like all cats, a Don Sphynx cat is an obligate carnivore, which means they require animal protein in their diet.
+While their dietary needs don’t differ from any other housecat’s, they require healthy protein, fat, and fiber in their food.
 A high-quality kibble and protein-filled canned food will keep them healthy.

-The Don Sphynx uses more energy in the winter to help maintain their body temperature.
-This means they could need to consume more calories.
-If you’re unsure of how much to feed your cat, always consult your veterinarian.
+The Don Sphynx uses more energy in the winter to maintain their body temperature, and you may need to increase their portions when the temperature drops.
+If you’re unsure how much to feed your cat, always consult your veterinarian.

-Kittens will also need more calories than adult cats and will eat more meals per day.
+Kittens will also need more calories than adult cats and will eat more daily meals.

 Exercise 🐈